This post has been updated. It was first published in May, 2022.

 Waymo is the latest autonomous car company to make headlines for the wrong reasons.
 On May 21, 2023, one of its vehicles operating autonomously hit and killed a small dog in an “unavoidable” incident.
 Although the safety driver didn’t see the dog, apparently the vehicle’s autonomous driving system detected it but was unable to do anything to prevent the collision.
 Of course, that’s something that can happen with human drivers too—but after the bad publicity of autonomous vehicles over the last few years, it’s not what any company in this field needs.

-If you’re curious about what Pony.ai and some of the other major outfits are up to, here’s a handy alphabetized guide to some of the key firms working on autonomous vehicles.
+Still, despite plenty of setbacks, layoffs, and shut downs, a number of companies are making real progress in getting self-driving cars on the road.
+If you’re curious about what Waymo and some of the other major outfits are up to, here’s a handy alphabetized guide to some of the key firms working on autonomous vehicles.

 Argo AI, the self-driving car play backed by Ford and Volkswagen, shut down in October of 2022.
 Both companies remain committed to developing some kind of driver automation, with Ford refocusing on lower levels of driver assistance technology.

 This company bought Uber’s former self-driving division in 2020.
 Its self-driving freight program, Aurora Horizons, is progressing well.
 The latest beta is now “feature complete,” meaning it has all the features it needs for the service to launch; the developers are just ironing out all the bugs.
 The company plans to launch the Aurora Driver system for trucks commercially next year.
 As of May this year, its trucks were hauling 50 loads and covering more than 14,000 miles each week in Texas for its shipping partners, FedEx, Werner, Schneider, and Uber Freight.